 1. Bad Area

 You’ve no doubt heard more times than you care to recall how important location is – and it is.
-So a bad neighborhood is certainly one of the things in a Bloomfield HIlls house that should make you run the other way.
+So a bad neighborhood is certainly one of the things in a Metro Detroit Michigan house that should make you run the other way.

 Here are some examples of area warning signs from top real estate pros.
 “Your new house may seem like it’s practically on top of a neighbor’s house.
 Or perhaps you might have to back your car out of your driveway onto a busy road.
 Maybe your prospective home is next to a loud freeway.
 The noise may eventually grate on your nerves.”

 Just make sure you don’t find out after the purchase that you don’t like your new home’s location.
 As the same pros point out, let your agent guide you here.
 “Part of being a good real estate agent is to notice these things and point them out to buyers before they put an offer on the home.”
 (To discover more about how an agent can help, just call 248-330-4421.)

 Seldom will the landscaping suit you exactly, but particularly poor landscaping is another of the things in a Metro Detroit Michigan house that should make you run the other way.
 If, for example, trees are too close to the house, it won’t be too many years till branches are scraping against the house and roof, causing expensive damage in high winds.
 Poor drainage, evidenced by a perpetually soggy yard, is another landscaping issue to be on the lookout for.

 Here’s an example of what can happen.
 A certain house where the yard always seemed to be wet was purchased by an unwary buyer.
 The trees had rotting roots, and it wasn’t long till trees in the yard began to fall.
 “The cost for tree removal was on ongoing major expense . . .
 Once, [the owner] even had a very large tree fall across the family van, crushing it.”